Adaptive estimation of quantum observables: Numerical results

 The values reported in Fig.~\ref{fig:Fig3}(a-b) for the LDF method have been determined with an algorithm based on Ref.~\cite{jena2019pauli} and integrated with the framework developed in this work.
 We first find a cover of the graph such that each vertex is contained in exactly one clique.
 To find this cover, we also prioritise larger cliques and vertices with higher $\costF$ contributions, as we did for the maximal cliques' algorithm described in the previous paragraph.
 Once a cover is found, we use the BF subroutine to allocate all measurements, without ever updating the covariance matrix $\tilde{\mathcal{Q}}$, i.e., no adaptive features are used for the LDF method.
 We then perform the measurements, and resorting to the sample average we obtain $R=40$ [$R=100$] values $\tilde{O}_j$ that are used in Eq.~\eqref{eq:values_in_table} to determine the numbers reported in Fig.~\ref{fig:Fig3}(a) and \ref{fig:Fig3}(c) [Fig.~\ref{fig:Fig3}(b)].

-Interestingly, our version of the LDF method yields results that are lower if compared to the ones reported elsewhere \cite{jena2019pauli,verteletskyi2020measurement,hadfield2020measurements}.
-We expect this to be a consequence of two facts.
-First, we allow for general commutation relations between PS, i.e., we group together two PS that commute, but do not necessarily bitwise commute.
-Second, for each graph cover, our measurement allocation is optimal (as can be demonstrated by following the procedure in Sec.~\ref{app:overlap}).
+The numerical results from the LDF method reported in Sec.~\ref{sec:results} are lower if compared to the ones reported in Refs.~\cite{jena2019pauli,verteletskyi2020measurement,hadfield2020measurements,Bujiao2021,Huang2021Efficient}.
+This is a consequence of two facts.
+First, for each graph cover, our measurement allocation is optimal (as can be demonstrated by following the procedure in App.~\ref{app:overlap}).
+Second, we allow for general commutation relations between PS, i.e., we group together two PS that commute, but do not necessarily bitwise commute.
+Indeed, when we restrict our LDF to bitwise commutation relations (as in App.~\ref{app:bitwise_comp}), it yields results that are similar to the ones reported for the LDF algorithm in Refs.~\cite{jena2019pauli,verteletskyi2020measurement,hadfield2020measurements,Bujiao2021,Huang2021Efficient}.

+Our version of the LDF is representative of other measurement protocols (such as the ones in Refs.~\cite{jena2019pauli,hamamura2020efficient,Yen2019Measuring,Izmaylov2019,Gokhale2019}) that also allow for non-bitwise commuting relations between PS.
+In fact, prior to this work two criteria were commonly used to collect PS.
+First, the magnitude of their coefficients and second, the total number of resulting groups.
+For building the groups of PS to be measured together, our LDF protocol employs the expected contributions of the PS to the error, that is available via Eqs.~\eqref{eq:gen_error} and results in a strategy that is similar to the one used by {\algo} (described in Sec.~\ref{sec:algorithm} and \cite{github}).
+Since having less groups and collecting together PS with large coefficients are highly correlated with having lower estimation errors, we expect the algorithms in Refs.~\cite{jena2019pauli,hamamura2020efficient,Yen2019Measuring,Izmaylov2019,Gokhale2019} to achieve errors that are comparable to the numerical LDF results reported in Sec.~\ref{sec:results}.

 In all panels of Fig.~\ref{fig:Fig4}, we report averaged values of $\costF$ with their statistical errors [in parentheses in (a) and as error bars in (b-e)] and $R=25$ [see above discussion about Fig.~\ref{fig:Fig3}(c)].
 The same chemistry Hamiltonians previously utilized in Fig.~\ref{fig:Fig3} have been used in Fig.~\ref{fig:Fig4}(a), while we resorted to the family of lattice models introduced in the main text and App.~\ref{app:lattice_model} for Fig.~\ref{fig:Fig4}(b-d).
 In (a), (b) and (d), the settings chosen for estimating $\tilde{\mathcal{Q}}$ are the same ones used in Fig.~\ref{fig:Fig3}.
 For (c) and (e) the covariance matrix is initialized to the exact values, as explained at the bottom of Sec.~\ref{app:sec:our_algo_features}.